 Pronouns have become a hot topic in both linguistic and cultural circles.
-Masculine pronouns used to be the default for any mixed-gender plural usage, but that doesn’t seem so PC anymore.
-And what about folks who identify with a gender-neutral pronoun?
-You can see where it gets tricky.
+Masculine pronouns used to be the default for any mixed-gender or unknown singular usage, but times, they are a-changing.

 You have some options when it comes to pronoun choice.
-"He" and "she" have long been the favorites for referring to individual people, while "they" has long been held as a plural pronoun to reference groups of people or things.
+"He" and "she" have long been the favorites for referring to individual people, while "they" has prominence as a plural pronoun to reference groups of people.

 However, this hasn't always been the case.
-In fact the Oxford English Dictionary has evidence of a singular “they/their/them” in use as early as 1375 in a medieval romance, William and the Werewolf.
+The Oxford English Dictionary has evidence of a singular “they/their/them” in use as early as 1375 in a medieval romance, William and the Werewolf.

-The singular pronouns “they/their/them,” although not common, were used until the 18th century.
-That was when grammar scholars started to argue about whether or not “they/their/them” were able to describe a singular antecedent.
-They failed to remember “you,” which functioned as a singular pronoun, but had been a plural pronoun at first.
+In fact, the singular pronouns “they/their/them,” although not common, were used until the 18th century.
+That was when grammar scholars started to argue about whether or not “they/their/them” could describe a singular antecedent.
+They failed to remember “you,” which functioned as a singular pronoun but had been a plural pronoun at first.
 In fact, “you” lost its billing to “thou,” “thee,” and “thy.”
 Yet again, another instance of the modern being not-so-modern after all.

-By the late 18th century, the use of “they/them/their” was decreasing as more and more grammarians fought against its common usage.
+In any case, the use of the singular “they/their/them” began to decrease by the late 18th century, as more and more grammarians fought against their common usage.

-Even though many style guides accept the singular “they,” and the Oxford English Dictionary — perhaps the most definitive dictionary — also stands behind it, many grammarians still don’t accept its use for the singular.
-This doesn’t mean that the use of it is grammatically incorrect.
+Today, many style guides accept the singular “they,” and the Oxford English Dictionary — perhaps the most definitive dictionary — also stands behind it.
+Some grammarians still don’t accept its use for the singular, but this doesn’t mean that the use of it is grammatically incorrect.
 Instead, it’s just another example of language rules taking some time to catch up to the ways that the language is being used.